A God Somewhere

 A God Somewhere is a 2010 graphic novel created by writer John Arcudi, artist Peter Snejbjerg, and colorist Bjarne Hansen.
 The novel was first published in one paperback volume by DC Comics' Wildstorm imprint.
 It tells the story of Eric Forster, the first human to develop superhuman abilities, through the eyes of his friends and family.
-Over time, Eric's powers cause him to become disconnected from and ruthless toward humanity, leading to a conflict with the US military that ends in Eric's death.
+Over time, Eric's powers cause him to become disconnected from and ruthless toward humanity, leading to a conflict with the US military.
 The story emphasizes violence and focuses on the ways people are affected by it.
 Critics gave the story generally positive reviews, but noted that the subject matter was cliché and sometimes found the use of flashbacks confusing.